Graphic design Chloe D Hauwe

 30.06.19 - 29.09.19

 With Schöne Sentimenten, which will be presented this summer, the museum Dhondt-Dhaenens brings the potential of its collection to the fore.
 In the exhibition, core works from the museum's own collection enter into dialogue with works from private collections which the MDD currently manages or would like to manage in the future.
 The whole is therefore not a classical, but rather an imaginary collection presentation.
-Real works of art are combined with reproductions so as to emphasise the importance, capacity and possibilities of the displayed collections.
+Real works of art are combined with 'absent' works so as to emphasise the importance, capacity and possibilities of the displayed collections.

 A particular perspective